 Click here to listen to Marcus speaking about his passion for the book of Philippians.

 Our evening keynote speaker will be Amy Orr-Ewing.
 Amy will be speaking on the theme of mission from the book of Jonah.

 Dr Orr-Ewing is an international author, speaker and theologian who addresses the deep questions of our day with meaningful answers found in the Christian faith.
-She is the author of multiple books including ‘Where is God in All the Suffering?’ and bestselling, ‘Why Trust the Bible?’
+A Senior Fellow at the Oxford Centre for Christian Apologetics, she is the author of multiple books including ‘Where is God in All the Suffering?’ and bestselling, ‘Why Trust the Bible?’

 Over the last twenty years, Amy has given talks and answered questions about the Christian faith on university campuses around the world.
 She has also addressed Parliamentarians at the UK Parliament and staffers on Capitol Hill, and at the West Wing of the White House.
 She regularly responds to invitations to speak in banks, businesses, and consultancy firms as well as churches and conferences.
 Amy is interested in the intersection of questions of meaning and faith with the marketplace, education and policymaking.

 Amy holds a doctorate in Theology from the University of Oxford.

 Seminars will be run on Thursday morning, starting at 9.30 am with a brief introduction followed by the opportunity to choose two out of the four seminars on offer.
 For details of the seminars on offer click here.